Louisiana's Disaster Protection Laws (2026 Updates)

 Arbitrary & Capricious: When insurer denies/delays your claim for no good reason.
 This triggers penalties under R.S.
 22:1892.

-Cure Period: (NEW 2026) 60-day written notice you must give insurer before filing bad faith lawsuit for catastrophic losses.
+Cure Period (NEW 2026): 60-day written notice you must give the insurer before filing a bad faith lawsuit for catastrophic losses.

 2026 LDEQ Debris Separation Standards